-Valerie Brender is an associate at Rukin Hyland.
+Valerie Brender is an associate at Rukin Hyland & Riggin LLP.
 She litigates class and collective action employment law cases, including misclassification, wage and hour, and discrimination cases.
-She also advises executives on employment and severance agreements during job transitions and litigates individual civil rights, wrongful termination, and whistleblower cases.
+She also advises executives on employment and severance agreements during job transitions and litigates individual civil rights, wrongful dismissal, and whistleblower cases.

 Prior to joining the firm, Valerie was a research fellow at Human Rights Watch.
 Valerie graduated from New York University School of Law where she worked on human rights litigation as a summer law clerk at Schonbrun DeSimone Seplow Harris & Hoffman, LLP, in Los Angeles and at the ACLU’s Center for Democracy in New York.
 Prior to law school, Valerie was a Peace Corps Volunteer in Panama and a Fulbright Scholar in Spain.
 She earned her B.A. from Wake Forest University.